aosabook/500lines/sampler/sampler.markdown

 Given the PDF or PMF, we might also want to *sample* a value $x$ in a manner proportional to the distribution (such that we are more likely to get a sample at places where the probability is higher).
-In mathematical notation, we would write this as $x\sim p$, to indicate that $x$ is sampled proportional to $p$.
+In mathematical notation, we write this as $x\sim p$, to indicate that $x$ is sampled proportional to $p$.

 ## Sampling Magical Items